christianLugo5/school/README.md

 # school
-This is a website designed in Java using Springboot, hibernate, html5, CSS and JS
+This is a API in Java using Springboot, hibernate, spring hateoas